dmyersturnbull/dmyersturnbull.github.io/contents/post/duck-typing-is-quackery.md

             return Duck(quacking=True)  # (1)!
     ```

-    1. Return a new duck that's quacking.
+    1. Return a new duck that’s quacking.

 When using this function, how do you call it?
 You have two options.